 I would like to thank all those who have assisted the Company during the past number of years including advisers and creditors for whose support we remain grateful.
-I would also like to thank the shareholders for their patience during the very long period in which trading in the Company's shares was initially suspended and ask for their continued patience during this latest period of suspension.
-The board believe that that patience will be amply rewarded in the not-too-distant future.
+I would also like to thank the shareholders for their patience during the very long periods in which trading in the Company's shares have been suspended.
+The Board is working diligently to identify a suitable target as soon as possible so that patience can be amply rewarded in the not-too-distant future.